microsoft/Azure-Analytics-and-AI-Engagement/CDP-Retail/Before-Starting.md

 * **Subscription**: Select your desired subscription for the deployment.
 * **Resouce group**: Select the **Synapse-WWI-Lab** resource group you previously created.
 * **Unique Suffix**: This unique suffix will be used naming resources that will created as part of your deployment.
-* **SQL Administrator Login Password**: Provide a strong password for the SQLPool that will created as part of your deployment.
+* **SQL Administrator Login Password**: Provide a strong password for the SQLPool that will be created as part of your deployment.
+Your password will be needed during the next steps.
+Make sure you have your password noted and secured.
 * **Location**: The datacenter where your Azure Synapse environment will be created.
 * **Twitter Access Token**: The access token from Twitter.
 * **Twitter Access Token Secret**: The access token secret from Twitter.